tptam/odin-landing-page-guitar/README.md

 # odin-landing-page-guitar

-- Landing page for a guitar teacher website
+- Landing page for a guitar school website

 - Based on <a href="https://www.theodinproject.com/lessons/foundations-landing-page">Project: Landing Page</a> in Foundation Course